 - Monthly email listings of local historical programs and activities for broad distribution to people interested in historical happenings

-- Website and Facebook listing that highlights historical events and happenings
+- Website and Facebook page that highlights historical events and happenings

 - Monthly email bulletin to AHS members to highlight happenings